How to Aim a Shotgun Correctly

 Credit: Envato Elements/ vlad_star

-The first step in aiming a shotgun is getting into the right firing position.
-To accomplish this, raise the gun with your hands and, while maintaining the same position, snugly pull the shotgun into your shoulder.
-If the shotgun is not securely held against your shoulder when you shoot it, the recoil will be painful.
-By keeping it tight, you can absorb the recoil instead of allowing the gun to bounce into your shoulder.
+The first thing to do when aiming a shotgun is to make sure you're in the correct firing position.
+To do this, lift the shotgun with your hands and, while keeping it in the same position, bring it snugly against your shoulder.
+If the shotgun isn't held firmly against your shoulder when you fire it, the kickback can be quite painful.
+By keeping it securely in place, you can absorb the recoil instead of letting the gun jolt into your shoulder.

 3) Weld Your Cheek to the Stock